Homer's bust

 Thespeia

-Ancient Thespeia (2.498) lay beneath the modern village of Thespies and in the fields below.
+Ancient Thespeia (Iliad, 2.498) lay beneath the modern village of Thespies and in the fields below.
 The archaeologist John Fossey wrote in 1988: "There can be no site in Boiotia more depressing than Thespiai, not in itself but on account of the inexcusable destruction wrought there by Jamot in the years 1888-1891, for he completely dismantled the fortifications which had survived well until his day.”
 (Topography and Population of Ancient Boiotia, vol. 1, p.
 135) Mycenaean sherds have been found in the area.
 Later inscriptions confirm it was the site of ancient Thespaia.
 But there is nothing to be seen today.

 Locations: 38°18'14.9"N 23°09'10.8"E (Archaeological Museum of Thespies), 38°17'37.7"N 23°09'05.6"E (field 500 metres south of Thespies)